LanguageMachines/ticcltools/README.md

 TICCLTOOLS
 ==================

-TICCLtools is a collection of programs to process datafiles towards fully-automatic lexical corpus post-correction.
+TICCLtools is a collection of programs to process text data files towards fully-automatic lexical corpus post-correction.
 Together they constitute the bulk of TICCL: Text Induced Corpus-Cleanup.
 This software is usually invoked by the pipeline system PICCL: https://github.com/LanguageMachines/PICCL , consult there for installation and usage instructions unless you really want to invoke the individual tools manually.

 The workflows in PICCL, the Philosophical Integrator of Computational and Corpus Libraries are schematically visualised here, TICCL being the one to the right: